 The checkout process should be as few required clicks and steps as possible.
 A checkout modal overlay over a cart page is an excellent way to do this.
 You can also keep things to a single page, optimizing a one page checkout, which can greatly reduce checkout abandonment.

-Microcopy refers to the short descriptions (in a tiny font) that help explain what each form field requests.
+Microcopy are the short descriptions (in a tiny font) that help explain what each form field requests.
 You can use this microcopy to provide more information to the customer at different stages of the checkout flow.
 Giving customers the information they need exactly when they need it makes it easier for them to follow along.
-For those that know what to input, they can skip microcopy and speed up their process.

 Remind customers about the value that you provide, whether that be the exclusivity of your product or service, or the personal touch that your service gives customers.
 Consistently remind customers of the value they are getting out of this purchase to motivate them to complete the purchase through your store.